Affiliate links on Android Authority may earn us a commission. Learn more.

 The Matter smart home protocol: What is it, and why is it a big deal?

-If you’re following the smart home space, you may be seeing the name Matter crop up in relation to big brands like Amazon, Apple, and Google.
+If you’re following the smart home scene, you may be seeing Matter’s name crop up in relation to big brands like Amazon, Apple, and Google, as well as smaller ones like Eve, Govee, and Nanoleaf.
 Matter may even sound like a feature you need if you’re hoping to futureproof your purchases.
-But what is Matter, exactly, and why does it matter in a smart home?
+But what is Matter exactly, and why does it matter in a smart home?

 What is Matter?

-Matter is a newly-launched network protocol that lets smart home accessories work across all major smart home platforms.
+Launched in October 2022, Matter is a network protocol that lets accessories work across all major smart home platforms.
 The idea is that you don’t have to check if products like smart bulbs are compatible with Amazon Alexa, Google Home, Samsung SmartThings, or Apple HomeKit — if the Matter label’s there, you’re good to go.
-Note that Alexa doesn’t yet support pairing Matter accessories via Apple devices, and that all platforms need some sort of Matter controller, such as a hub or smart speaker.
+Note that Google doesn’t yet support pairing Matter accessories via Apple devices, and that all platforms need some sort of Matter controller, such as a hub or smart speaker.

-Matter is a newly-launched networking protocol that lets smart home accessories work across all major smart home platforms.
+Matter is a recently-launched networking protocol that lets smart home accessories work across all major smart home platforms.

-Mesh functions are possible because Matter operates as an application layer on top of technologies like Ethernet, Wi-Fi, Bluetooth, and Thread.
+Mesh functions are possible because Matter operates as an application layer on top of technologies like Ethernet, Wi-Fi, and Thread.
 Of these, Thread is the most important.
-It’s a relatively new Zigbee-based wireless protocol that smart home devices must specifically support, but it’s less power-hungry than Wi-Fi, and many Thread products operates as their own “border routers” to which other Thread accessories connect without burdening your Wi-Fi network.
+It’s a relatively new Zigbee-based wireless protocol that smart home devices must specifically support, but it’s less power-hungry than Wi-Fi, and many Thread products operate as their own “border routers” to which other Thread accessories connect without requiring a dedicated hub or burdening your Wi-Fi network.
 It responds instantly, and thanks to its low power consumption, it can be used in just about anything.

 Why is Matter a big deal?

 To date, the smart home space has been fractured and confusing.
 Many accessories that support Alexa also support Google Home, but that’s not always the case, and HomeKit has fewer compatible options than either, never mind SmartThings.
-It may not be clear why you should choose one platform over another, and even once you’ve made a decision, you’re limited to a slice of the accessory market rather than whatever has the design or specs you’re after.
+It may not be clear why you should choose one platform over another, and even once you’ve made a decision you can be limited to a slice of the accessory market rather than whatever has the design or specs you’re after.

 Once it becomes widely adopted, Matter should be a win-win for both the public and the smart home industry.
 The public will get a broader range of options, not to mention more reliable connectivity.
 Device makers should be able to expand their audience and spend less time working on support, while platform holders will have to worry less about drumming up partners.